siddharth-k03/Groq-API-Transcription/README.md

 ## Features

 - Record audio through the browser.
-- Transcribe recorded audio using Groq API.
+- Transcribe recorded audio using Whisper V3 via Groq API.
 - Display transcription results on the page.
 - Maintain a history of transcriptions without overwriting.